MShazim/Background-Generator/README.md

 2. Use the color pickers or enter specific color codes to select the desired gradient colors.

-3. Adjust the gradient direction and type to achieve the desired effect.

-4. Copy the generated CSS code by clicking the "Copy CSS" button.
+3. Copy the generated CSS code by clicking the "Copy to Clipboard" button.

-5. Paste the CSS code into your project to apply the gradient background.
+4. Paste the CSS code into your project to apply the gradient background.

-6. Customize the code further, if needed, by modifying the provided CSS classes and attributes.
+5. Customize the code further, if needed, by modifying the provided CSS classes and attributes.

 ## Contributing